 About a year ago, my husband inherited a giant collection of stamps.
-For those of you, like us, are new to stamp collecting and philately, you'll find that it's overwhelming.
+For those of you, like us, that are new to stamp collecting and philately, you'll find that it's overwhelming.
 You can consult catalogs, like the Scott Standard Postage Stamp catalog, which is the bible for categorizing your collection of stamps.

 But if only I knew then what I know now, I'd know that this is the least effective way to evaluate the collection of stamps.
 The catalog value is often a generous take on what you might get for the stamps.
 We definitely thought we had a fortune's worth of stamps!